lukaslangrock/ShutdownTimerClassic/README.md

                          Launch:        Overrides settings and starts the timer.
                          ForcedLaunch:  Overrides settings and starts the timer.
 Disables all UI controls and exit dialogs.

+/SetPassword <password>  Sets a password for locking the UI.
+The password is stored in application memory but is trivial to leak due to being passed as an argument.
+Also appears in log files if the application crashes!
+                         Do NOT re-use a password that you require to stay secret!

 /Graceful                Will use the graceful mode if available.
 This means that your computer will do a normal, interruptible, shutdown.
                          Your shutdown might fail when apps resist the close event.
 Only use this if you know what you are doing.